stevenjlho/leetcode/solutions/144. Binary Tree Preorder Traversal/README.md

 # Approach

-1. Initialize an empty array `result` to store the nodes in the preorder traversal order.
+1. Initialize an empty array `res` to store the nodes in the preorder traversal order.
 2. Define a recursive function `traversal` that takes a `root` node as its parameter.
    - Check if the current node `root` is null.
 If it is, don't return anything as there's nothing to process.
-   - Push the value of the current node `root.val` into the `result` array to record the visitation order.
+   - Push the value of the current node `root.val` into the `res` array to record the visitation order.
    - Recursively call `traversal` for the left subtree(`root.left`) and right subtree (`root.right`) of the current node.
 3. Call the `traversal` function, starting with the root of the binary tree.
-4. After the recursive traversal, return the `result` array containing the nodes in the preorder traversal order.
+4. After the recursive traversal, return the `res` array containing the nodes in the preorder traversal order.

 # Complexity

 - Time complexity: O(n), where n is the number of nodes in the binary tree.
 We visit each node once.
-- Space complexity: O(n), as the `result` array stores the values of all nodes in the traversal.
+- Space complexity: O(n), as the `res` array stores the values of all nodes in the traversal.

 # Code